Raghavvram/markdown-to-medium-converter/README.md

 Once the Docker image is built, you can run the application in a Docker container using the following command:

+Or find the container on Docker Hub at [Docker Hub](https://hub.docker.com/r/raghavvram/md-to-medium)

 ```bash
 docker run -p 3000:3000 markdown-to-medium-converter
 ```